-Say: We have another pattern on Earth we call the seasons.
+Continue: We have another pattern on Earth we call the seasons.
 Say, seasons.
 (Children repeat, seasons.)
 The seasons are winter, spring, summer and fall.
-The seasons come in the same order every year.
-As the seasons change, the weather changes too.
+The seasons come

 Remind the children that Earth rotates once every twenty-four hours, causing day and night.
 Say: Earth does something else while it rotates.
 It moves around (orbits) the sun.
 It takes one whole year for Earth to travel around (orbit) the sun, and in the year we have fall, winter, spring and summer on Earth.